Skip to content

 Healthy relationships start with feeling respected and safe.
 You have a right to respect and safety in all your relationships.

-Melbourne School of Theology
+Connect with Melbourne School of Theology

-Melbourne School of Theology is a non-denominational Bible college, based in the outer eastern suburbs of Melbourne.
-Since 1920, MST has been passionate about training those with a heart for ministry and mission with a solid Biblical grounding in God’s Word.
+We are an interdenominational Bible college, based in the outer eastern suburbs of Melbourne.
+Since 1920, MST has faithfully trained those with a heart for ministry and mission with a solid Biblical grounding in God’s Word.

 • About Us